brittaniSavery/siba-league-site/frontend/src/lib/pro-rules.md

+Thanks for checking our professional basketball league.
+You will find the rules and other important information about the league below.
+If you have any questions, please reach out to us on either [Slack](https://join.slack.com/t/sibabball/shared_invite/zt-grkrrq9i-je57xB2Y7NGoPTh0GlKNNg) or [Twitter](https://twitter.com/SIBA_AveryINC).
+And don't forget to [join](/join)!

 ## Uploading Schedule

 Export file needs to be uploaded by **4:00 PM (Central Time)** Monday, Wednesday, and Friday using the Draft Day Sports: Pro Basketball (DDSPB) 2021 Version 10.11.